Sara-Sundin/My-Portfolio---Project-1/README.md

 - Add a grid layout for project thumbnails.
 - Include hover effects with links to project details.

--*User Story 3*- (must-have)
+***User Story 3* (must-have)**

-- As a user, I want to send a message via a contact form, so that I can easily inquire about services or collaborations.
+As a user, I want to send a message via a contact form, so that I can easily inquire about services or collaborations.

 Acceptance Criteria
 - A contact form with fields for Name, Email, and Message is present.